wagenadl/notedeln/docs/source/install.rst

 .. _install:

-Tutorial: Installing NotedELN on your computer
+Installing NotedELN on your computer
 =====================================================

 Binary installation